deutschkihun/Matplotlib-Seaborn/README.md

 ## Tutorial for Matplotlib-Seaborn ##

 Matplotlib and seaborn are the fundatmental libraries in Python in order to visualize graph and dataset easily.
-In this tutorial following contents are covered.
-Of course there are a lot of plotting ways which we are not handling in this toturial.
+In this tutorial following contents are discussed.
-Focus is that we learn most popular and useful plotting skill.

 - Scatterplot
 - Bar Charts (Countplot,Histogram)